unioslo/harbor-cli/docs/configuration/config-file.md

 #### `general.confirm_deletion`

-Whether or not to show a confirmation prompt when deleting resources.
-The default is `true`.--harbor-raw replication policy list
+Whether or not to show a confirmation prompt when deleting resources unless `--force` is passed in.
+The default is `true`.

 ```toml
 [general]